tylerneylon/pumba/markdown/parse7.md

 I'd like the next parse script to be able to parse its own grammar.
-This would add a nice sense of closure and consistency to the way a grammar works internally with the initial grammar grammar.
+This would add a nice sense of closure and consistency to the way a grammar works internally with the initial grammar-parsing grammar.

-I'm also interested in having better control over inter-token whitespace - a topic discussed in more detail below.
+A lower priority goal is to have better control over between-token whitespace - a topic discussed in more detail below.
-This is a secondary goal of lower priority.
+I consider this goal optional for the next iteration.

 ### Future parser changes

 #### Whitespace between tokens

-One thing I'd like to be able to handle is an easy-to-notate and perhaps within-rule change in whitespace handling.
+I'd like to have an easy-to-notate and perhaps within-rule change in whitespace handling.
 For example, in the list of items that make up a seq-rule, we may have star items.
+There's a sample star item in this rule from `04.input`:

+    -- fn_def -->
+    --   type work '(' ')' '{' statement* '}'

 The syntax for a star item is a rule name immediately followed by a `'*'` token, without any whitespace between the two.
 There's currently no way to specify the lack of whitespace for this syntax.